appscode/blog/content/post/kubedb-v2021.08.23/index.md

 ## Changes to Community Edition

 Kubernetes v2021.08.23 Community Edition will manage database custom resources in Kubernetes `demo` namespace.
-Community Edition is feature limited and with this change we are making it clear to end users that Community Edition is primarily targeted for demo use-cases and the Enterprise Edition is targeted for production usage.
+Community Edition is feature limited and with this change we are making it clear to end users that Community Edition is primarily targeted for demo use-cases and the Enterprise Edition is targeted for production and/or sustained usage.
 To manage databases in any namespace, please try the Enterprise Edition.

 ## Deprecating Previous KubeDB Releases